-- Plagiarism the practice of taking someone else's work or ideas and passing them off as your own - Collusion working together with someone on an assessment that is meant to be an individual effort - Personation having someone else sit an examination for you - Taking notes into an unseen examination - Gaining access to an unseen examination paper in advance of sitting it - Fabricating or falsifying research results
+- Plagiarism the practice of taking someone else's work or ideas and passing them off as your own - Collusion working together with someone on an assessment that is meant to be an individual effort. - Using Artificial Intelligence (AI) applications to create work or elements of work without fully attributing their use. - Personation having someone else sit an examination for you - Taking notes into an unseen examination. - Gaining access to an unseen examination paper in advance of sitting it. - Fabricating or falsifying research results.